-Snow weighed down the fronds of palm trees of Fort Myers, Florida, while an icy crust formed on the Mississippi River in New Orleans.
+Snow weighed down the fronds of palm trees in Fort Myers, Florida, while an icy crust formed on the Mississippi River in New Orleans.
 Nearly three feet of snow buried the nation’s capital, and ice encased steamboats on Lake Michigan.
 There’s cold—and then there was the Great Arctic Outbreak of February 1899.

 The polar vortex delivered an icy slap to every corner of the continental United States, making all other Snowmageddons to follow seem mild by comparison.